Max-A92/todo-app-fullstack/README.md

 5. Push to the branch (`git push origin feature/security-enhancement`)
 6. Open a Pull Request with detailed security analysis

+**Note**: Due to branch protection rules, all changes to the main branch require pull requests.
+This ensures code quality and security review for all contributions.

 ### Testing Guidelines
 - Test all security features with various scenarios
 - Verify monitoring endpoints provide accurate data